Fix: WordPress Memory Exhausted Error – Increase PHP Memory limit

 So now let’s see how to easily increase PHP memory limit in WordPress to avoid memory exhausted error.
 By default, WordPress automatically increase the PHP memory limit if it is less than 64MB, though 64 MB is not high enough.

 Increase PHP Memory Limit in WordPress

-Next step, you need to paste this code into a wp-config.php file just before the line that says ‘That’s all, stop editing!
+Next step, paste this code into a wp-config.php file just before the line that says ‘That’s all, stop editing!

 define( ‘WP_MEMORY_LIMIT’, ‘512M’ )

-Once you are done with this step, you need to save your changes and upload your wp-config.php file back to your server.
+Once you are done with this step, save your changes and upload your wp-config.php file back to your server.
 This code tells WordPress to increase the PHP memory limit to 512MB.

-Now you can visit our WordPress site memory exhausted error maybe disappear.
+Now you can visit your WordPress site, memory exhausted error might have disappeared.

-In case if this solution does not work for you, then this means your web hosting service provider does not allow WordPress to increase PHP memory limit.
+In case if this solution does not work for you, that means your web hosting service provider does not allow WordPress to increase PHP memory limit.
 You will have to ask your web hosting provider to increase your PHP memory limit manually.

-We hope, you can now fix WordPress Memory Exhausted Error by increasing the PHP memory limit.
+We hope, by now you can now fix WordPress Memory Exhausted Error by increasing the PHP memory limit.

 This article was brought to you by WpGlobalSupport.
 We have a team of well-qualified professional who can fix all your problem related to WordPress.
 For further assistance Dial our WordPress helpline: +1 888 614 0555